 Of note, there is no strict requirement on the benefit-and-harm effect for the application of NNTnet, which denotes that the NNTnet can be widely and flexibly employed with the use of the published trial data especially the contingency tables.
 After calculating an NNTnet by incorporating the benefit and harm effect, physicians, resource-managers and researchers can have a prompt and straightforward sense of how many patients on average needed to be treated to see the benefit exceeding the harm effect by one event.
 This metric can also be expected to assist with physician-patient decision-making in clinical practice.

 Nevertheless, the ARRnet is calculated strictly based on the additive algorithm from ARR and ARI, thereby limiting the application of ARRnet (and NNTnet) when a jointly and overlapped relationship between ARR and ARI becomes an issue of concern, even though it is not commonly encountered in busy clinical practice in the real world.
 Lack of simplicity when taking multiple outcomes, different weighting and treatment effects into account also compromises the prompt reproductivity of NNTnet in communication with the audiences.
 Furthermore, similar to the NNT’s limitation, the NNTnet is less informative to intrapolate or extrapolate the estimations in a different time period or in a different comparison pair 3.
 For instance, the NNTnet in a median of 2.8-year follow-up in the ENGAGE AF-TIMI 48 cannot be used to accurately estimate an NNTnet in 5- or 10-year follow-up, because the NNTnet calculation is usually time-dependent on the fixed time frame in the published RCT.
 Even though the RR can be assumed to be constant and the baseline risk can be estimated from survival curves, the extrapolation of an NNTnet for a longer follow-up is less direct and fraught with potential errors 16.
 Likewise, the NNTnet for edoxaban versus warfarin cannot be used to infer an NNTnet for edoxaban versus aspirin.
 Besides, the choice of outcomes and the outcome weighting may allow arbitrary input from different NNTnet-users.
 This is inevitable because it reflects the individualized clinical judgement from different knowledge-consumers including physicians, resource-mangers, and researchers.
 Similar to an NNT that is calculated based on population-level data, the NNTnet is generally used for population-based judgement.
-Theoretically the NNTnet can incorporate individual patient’s characteristics including his/her own baseline risks, choices of outcomes, outcome weighting, and relative treatment effects; this practice is not feasible or realistic due to either no such data available or a busy clinical schedule.
+Theoretically, the NNTnet can incorporate individual patient’s characteristics including his/her own baseline risks, choices of outcomes, outcome weighting, and relative treatment effects; this practice is not feasible or realistic due to either no such data available or a busy clinical schedule.

 To summarize, we have presented a new metric to combine the benefit and harm information of a treatment using the widely-accepted NNT approach.
 Should the NNTnet metric be further tested and validated, it has the potential to facilitate the knowledge intake from the published RCTs and enhance decision-making for health professionals, researchers and resource-managers in real-world practice.